Are you looking for a delicious lamb burger recipe? Try out this tasty recipe for “aussie lamb burger” from the experts at Ally Kitchen!

-There’s nothing more epic’ly’ American than a burger!
+There’s nothing more Epically American than a burger!
 And, I’ll confess I am a burger lover!
 And, now I’m talking ‘aussie lamb burger night!
 When I lived in Boston for about three years, I even created a ‘Burger Tribe’.
 We roamed the streets and neighborhoods for THE best burgers, and, boy, did we find some great ones!
-And, you bet we got great service when we announced we were the ‘Burger Tribe’ and crawling streets for the best burgers!!
+And, you bet we got excellent service when we announced we were the ‘Burger Tribe’ and crawling streets for the best burgers!!

 It didn’t take much at all to season this delicious meat.
 In fact, like my burgers, I didn’t want to load up with spices and more ingredients that would eventually morph the ground lamb into something else.
 So, when you look at the ingredient list for the burgers, you’ll see simple.
 That’s it, plain and simple.
-I like my burgers nice and thick, too, and depending upon your desired finish, you need to factor in that grass fed meats as a ‘general rule take about 30% less cooking time.
-And, like steaks, chops and other cuts of meat, I like to let my cooked burgers ‘rest’ a couple of minutes, covered with foil, before putting on the buns.
-Just seems to add more juiciness and taste.
+I like my burgers nice and thick, too, and depending upon your desired finish, you need to factor in that grass-fed meats as a ‘general rule take about 30% less cooking time.
+Like steaks, chops, and other cuts of meat, I like to let my cooked burgers ‘rest’ a couple of minutes, covered with foil, before putting on the buns.
+It just seems to add more juiciness and taste.
 Besides, what’s that napkin for?
-Wiping all the wonderful juices that will be on your face!
+Wiping all the beautiful juices that will be on your face!

 This ‘lamb burger night’ was so so so much fun.
 Just a small group of us eating outdoors laughing, sipping wine, telling big tale stories, listening to oldies but goodies music and knowing that life really is dang good!
 Yes, you want to #OwnYourParty and #BeAussome as much as you can.
 So make it happen.
 Deck out that table.
 Call some friends.
 Get ready to make meals turn into memorable experiences!

 Wine Bucket Pictures